pendulum-project/ntpd-rs/README.md

 This repository is work in progress for a rust implementation of PTP version 2.1 (IEEE 1588-2019).
 It is far from complete and not yet usable in any capacity.

+The current state of the project is such that the main binary, when compiled, measures and outputs the time difference to any ptp master clock happening to be sending in the network it listens to.

 ## Rust version

 For compiling this software we advise using the latest version of cargo/rustc as available through rustup.
 At time of writing this is `1.58.1`.